KristofferStrube/EditorConfigWizard/README.md

 ## Demo
 The current progress can be seen at https://kristofferstrube.github.io/EditorConfigWizard/

+## Goals
+- [ ] Define all Rules and be able to present them.
+- [ ] Be able to parse an existing EditorConfig file.
+- [ ] Be able to edit an EditorConfig file.
+- [x] Be able to generate new EditorConfig files.
+- [ ] Be able to compare two EditorConfig files and present their differences.

 ## Example
 An EditorConfig file could have the following content:
 ```ini